HamStudy/examtools-docs/content/docs/w5yi/_index.md

 ## Is there a checklist of what my VE team needs to do?

 See [this checklist]({{< relref "checklist.md" >}})
-for some ideas.
+used by the [AA7HW VE Team] for some ideas.
 As with in-person sessions, there's always room for customizing how your particular team operates.

 ## Is there a procedure for verifying that W5YI is good with us doing online exams?

 You must apply for permission by contacting the VEC but be aware of these requirements before you apply:

-W5YI VE teams must meet the following criteria and adhere to the following rules/policies to participate in the Video sessions program.
-Long-standing, well established teams with a history of adhering to the highest degree of examination integrity, and that consistently submit accurate exam documents consistent with W5YI VEC standards will be selected to participate.
+_W5YI VE teams must meet the following criteria and adhere to the following rules/policies to participate in the Video sessions program.
+Long-standing, well established teams with a history of adhering to the highest degree of examination integrity, and that consistently submit accurate exam documents consistent with W5YI VEC standards will be selected to participate._

 The team should follow up with the VEC when ready to go live to receive the confidential session document upload